stefanrinderle/softvis3d/softvis3d-webservice-example/README.md

 This is a example project to show the use of the softvis3d visualization with other tools than SonarQube.

+## Install graphviz and set path

+In order to calculate the layout, a graphviz installation is required.
+Please set the path in /src/main/java/de/rinderle/softvis3d/servlet/SoftVis3DConfig.java

+The default path is /usr/local/bin/dot.

+This will be a configuration param in the future.

 ## Build and run

 Run with embedded jetty: mvn jetty:run